Finstro Website, Web Portals & Mobile App – Terms of Use

 Marketing our products and services

-You can contact us at any time if you no longer wish us to do so (see Contacting Us below).
-If direct marketing is by email you may also use the unsubscribe function.
+You can contact us at any time if you no longer wish to receive our direct marketing (see “Contacting Us” below).
+If the direct marketing is by email, you may also use the unsubscribe function contained in the email.
 We will not charge you for giving effect to your request and will take all reasonable steps to meet your request at the earliest possible opportunity.

 Keeping your personal information accurate and up to date